Electrocardiogram (ECG)

 Preparation for an ECG

 You don’t normally need to prepare in any way for a resting ECG.
 You may be able to have this test at your GP practice.
 It’s best not to use any oils or moisturisers on your skin when you go for the ECG because the sticky pads may not stick.
-It’s also a good idea not to wear too many layers or anything that’s difficult to remove because you’ll have to undress (from your waist up) to have the ECG.
+You’ll have to undress (from your waist up) to have the ECG.
+So, it’s a good idea not to wear too many layers or anything that’s difficult to remove.

 For an exercise ECG, it’s best to wear comfortable clothes and shoes.
 Your hospital may ask you not to eat a heavy meal or have any caffeinated drinks for a few hours before the test.
-They may also ask you to stop taking some of your medicines a day or two before your exercise ECG.
+They may also ask you to stop taking some of your medicines before your exercise ECG.
 But only stop your medicines if they tell you to.

 ECG procedure

-The health professional (practitioner) who will do your ECG test will talk to you beforehand to explain exactly what will happen and what you can expect.
+The health professional (practitioner) who will do your ECG test will talk to you beforehand.
+They will explain exactly what will happen and what you can expect.
 Ask any questions you have.
 It’s important that you understand what will happen before you give your consent to go ahead.

 Resting ECG

-Your ECG practitioner will ask you to take the clothes off your top half (anything above your waist) and lie on an examination bed.
+Your ECG practitioner will ask you to take the clothes off your top half and lie on an examination bed.
 They’ll prepare the areas of your skin where they will stick the electrodes.
-They may need to clean your skin, exfoliate it with a paper towel or shave any hair with a razor.
-Your practitioner will check with you before they do this.
-They’ll then put the electrodes in position on your arms, legs and chest, using sticky patches.
+They’ll then put the electrodes in position on your arms, legs, and chest, using sticky patches.
 Once you have the electrodes on, your practitioner will cover you with a gown.

 The electrodes are connected by wires to a recording machine.
 When you’re ready, your ECG practitioner will begin a recording on the machine.
-The machine will print a record of your heartbeat onto a paper strip or store the data on a computer.
-Try to lie still and relax as much as possible during the recording – if you move or tense your muscles, it can affect the recording.
+The ECG machine will print a record of your heartbeat onto a paper strip, or store the data on a computer.
+Try to lie still and relax as much as possible during the recording.
+If you move or tense your muscles, it can affect the recording.
 Once your practitioner has got a good recording, they’ll remove the electrodes from your body.

 Exercise ECG